Omar Sachedina

-Omar Sachedina (born August 21, 1982) is a Canadian television journalist and anchor for Bell Media.
-He is the Chief News Anchor and Senior Editor for CTV's national evening newscast CTV National News since September 5, 2022.
-Previously, Sachedina was the National Affairs Correspondent for CTV News.
+Omar Sachedina (born August 21, 1982) is a Canadian journalist and news anchor for CTV News.
+He is currently serving as the chief anchor and senior editor for CTV's national evening newscast CTV National News since September 5, 2022.
+Previously, Sachedina served as the National Affairs Correspondent for CTV News.

-Early life
+Early life and education

 Sachedina was born and raised in Vancouver to Ismaili Muslim parents who immigrated to Canada as Indians from Uganda.
-His great-grandparents emigrated to Africa from India in the late 1800s.
+His great-grandparents immigrated to Africa from India in the late 1800s.
 He speaks Gujarati, Kutchi, French, and English.
 At age 12, he grew an interest in journalism and submitted letters to the editors at various publications.
 Curious about his parents' East African homeland, Sachedina travelled there in 2005 to report and produce a PBS Frontline Fellowship feature documentary titled Uganda: The Return, exploring the return of Asians to Uganda after the 1972 expulsion.

-Sachedina and his family were the focus of a CTV News Special Presentation titled Expelled: My Roots in Uganda.
+He and his family were the focus of a CTV News Special Presentation titled Expelled: My Roots in Uganda.
 It aired November 4, 2022.

-Sachedina completed the International Baccalaureate Program while attending Port Moody Secondary School in Port Moody, British Columbia.
+He completed the International Baccalaureate Program while attending Port Moody Secondary School in Port Moody, British Columbia.
 He has a degree in Political Science and Philosophy from McGill University in Montreal, a Master of Science in Journalism from Columbia University in New York, and is a graduate of The Poynter Institute in St. Petersburg, Florida.

 Career

+Early Start: CTV, CityTv and CP24

-Sachedina's work has appeared in the Vancouver Sun, The Province, the Toronto Star, The Globe and Mail, and CBC Radio.
-While a student, Sachedina was an intern at Global News in Vancouver and Montreal, as well as CNN International in London, England.
+While a student, he was an intern at Global News in Vancouver and Montreal.
 He began his broadcasting career as a reporter for CTV Northern Ontario.
 He joined Citytv in July 2006, working on newscasts for both CityNews and CP24, where he remained until 2008.
 While at CP24, Sachedina covered the 2009 Federal Budget from Ottawa, anchored the 2008 Canadian Federal Election night coverage, anchored the 2008 U.S. Presidential Election Night, and President Barack Obama's inauguration.

+Sachedina's work has appeared in the Vancouver Sun, The Province, Toronto Star, The Globe and Mail, and CBC Radio.